-The Victorian Government will introduce a duty of candour law in 2021 and seeks your comments on related reforms.
-We need your help to get the balance right.
+The Victorian Government will introduce a duty of candour law and related reforms in 2021.
+We are seeking your help to get the balance right.

 The reforms have the potential to impact everyone who interacts with health services, consumers and clinicians.
 So, it is important that everyone has the opportunity to contribute meaningfully to their detailed design.